DrumTechnologiesLtd/npm-gh/README.md

 `npm publish` allows you to specify tarballs and / or directories to publish.

 `npm-gh` currently only allows you to publish your current working directory.
-The next minor release will address that.
+The next release will address that.

 ### Private packages